 Type C Personality

 Which personality type is the judge?
-Does the piece of paper randomly lying on his desk, or the lack of a tie provide valuable hints?
+Does the piece of paper randomly lying on his desk or lacking a tie provide valuable hints?

 Simple observations tell you more than you think.

 A. Type C Personality Extrinsic Characteristics (Stress or Fear Related)

 The Type C Personality is strongly influenced by common sense and logic.
 They are often the easiest to spot.
-They are the ones on the sidewalk that are looking where they step and not talking.
+They are on the sidewalk, looking where they step and not talking.

 The C-Types are indispensable today because of technology.
 As a consequence, they own the vast majority of the businesses.
 The economic power they wield forms the direction of most nations.

 With the rise of the internet, they have added information power to their arsenal.

-If you are interested in what makes the C Types tick, click on the link below.
+If interested in what makes the C Types tick, click on the link below.

 1. Intelligence.
-This is the innate ability to solve problems and understand observations by employing common sense and logic.
+This is the innate ability to solve problems and understand observations using common sense and logic.

-Common Sense is defined as sound and prudent judgment based on a simple perception of the facts.
+Common Sense is a sound and prudent judgment based on a simple perception of the facts.
 Common sense has been around since humans first walked the earth.
-It is not based on education, although education may be considered exercises for the brain.
+It is not based on education, although education may be considered exercise for the brain.

-Isaac Nelson was a potato farmer with an 8th grade education who was able to solve a fluid dynamics calculus problem using common sense and a piece of chalk.
+Isaac Nelson was a potato farmer with an 8th-grade education who solved a fluid dynamics calculus problem using common sense and a piece of chalk.

 Archimedes of Syracuse discovered “pi” using trial and error and common sense.